An innovative construction expert has awarded an honorary degree by the University of Wolverhampton, an academic partner of CABE.

 “I look forward to continuing my close relationship with the university in order to drive change through my work with the West Midlands Combined Authority, central government and with industry.”

-Farmer will be delivering the keynote session on day one of CABE’s Annual Conference on the role of MMC in delivering better quality and safer buildings.
+Farmer delivered the keynote session on day one of CABE’s Annual Conference on the role of MMC in delivering better quality and safer buildings.

-He will discuss the external challenges that traditional construction is increasingly facing and the growing struggle to deliver predictable outcomes whether that be cost, time, or quality.
-He will position why we need to think differently about the core design and construction delivery model and move towards greater levels of pre-manufacturing, more integrated processes, and a quality and standards led approach to innovation.
+He discussed the external challenges that traditional construction is increasingly facing and the growing struggle to deliver predictable outcomes whether that be cost, time, or quality.
+He explained why we need to think differently about the core design and construction delivery model and move towards greater levels of pre-manufacturing, more integrated processes, and a quality and standards led approach to innovation.

-Focusing on the theme of Constructive Collaboration, this year’s CABE Conference, taking place in Milton Keynes and online next week, has an exciting line-up of industry leaders – book your ticket here.
+Focusing on the theme of Constructive Collaboration, this year’s CABE Conference, took place in Milton Keynes and online in October 2021.